 His fifth CD, Transmutation of Things (2022) was just released on Neuma Records, featuring two large works for orchestra and electronics.
-His previous Cds consist of Saturation Velocity( 2020) on Albany Record, Nothing Left to Destroy (2011), on Innova Records, and Trash of Civilizations (2009) on Innova Records ( nominated in the Grammy ¼ finals for Best Classical CD and Best Chamber Music Performance).
+His previous Cds consist of Saturation Velocity( 2020) on Albany Record, Nothing Left to Destroy (2011), on Innova Records, and Trash of Civilizations (2009) on Innova Records.
 Finally, his first CD, Meta-Conspiracy, was released on John Zorn’s label, Tzadik, in 2007.

 Reviews of his work include: “it sounded as though Conlon Nancarrow had lived to re-imagine his impossible piano pieces in the sampler age“, “the most irritating and spellbinding composer since Philip Glass”, “the most original Canadian composer since R. Murray Schafer “, “Roll over Claude Vivier”, “will likely attract the same kind of cult following as Frank Zappa”, ‘Such thunderous stuff that you won’t know what hit you, none of the clichés or tropes of the pretenders are evident here.
 All you can do is strap yourself in and prepare for a wild ride’,” brushes away the dust from all classical music”,” New Music got newer”, “it destroys all the accepted ideas about aesthetics and beauty in Art”, ”one of the most astonishing CDs I’ve ever heard”, “a daunting brilliance exploding from the music”, “a long punch to the plexus that opens up your ears and saturates your brain cells”, “Guru of electronic manipulation”, ”This is music to completely drown yourself in and then end with a quiet ‘Amen’ “, “sprinkles a gleeful pee all over the world of genteel music-making”, ”Welcome to the future?”,” the supreme postmodernist”, ”we stand in awe of these mammoth constructions”, ”the music brims with ideas and abundant pleasures”, ”on the edge of a damaging collapse of the senses”, “teaches us something about ourselves and our culture”, “indescribably awesome stuff”, “absolutely nuts”, and “works to be heard to be believed”.